-Akhila Kolisetty is a lawyer, women’s rights advocate, and writer in New York, where she provides legal representation and advice to survivors of domestic violence.
-Previously, she has worked and consulted internationally on issues of access to justice, women’s rights, and the legal empowerment of marginalized communities.
-Her interests lie in exploring ways to make justice systems more responsive and accessible to survivors of gender-based violence.
+Hello!
+I’m a lawyer, advocate, and writer in New York, where I work on women’s rights and feminist policy and advocacy.
+Previously, I’ve worked and consulted internationally on issues of access to justice, women’s rights, and the legal empowerment of marginalized communities.
+I’m passionate about exploring ways to make justice systems more responsive and accessible to survivors of gender-based violence.

-Akhila has provided legal representation, legal and policy research, grant writing, and capacity building to non-profits and foundations.
-She has worked with communities and organizations in Nepal, India, Bangladesh, Afghanistan, Sierra Leone, Switzerland, Washington D.C., Boston, and New York.
-Akhila was a Presidential Fellow with the Open Society Foundations.
-In 2014, she published Examining the Effectiveness of Legal Empowerment as a Pathway out of Poverty: A Case Study of BRAC as part of the World Bank Justice and Development Working Paper Series.
-Akhila has a Bachelor’s in Economics and Political Science from Northwestern University and a J.D. from Harvard Law School.
+I’ve worked with communities and organizations in Nepal, India, Bangladesh, Afghanistan, Sierra Leone, Switzerland, Washington D.C., Boston, and New York.
+In 2015-2016, I was a Presidential Fellow with the Open Society Foundations.
+In 2014, I published Examining the Effectiveness of Legal Empowerment as a Pathway out of Poverty: A Case Study of BRAC as part of the World Bank Justice and Development Working Paper Series.
+I’ve got a Bachelor’s in Economics and Political Science from Northwestern University and a J.D. from Harvard Law School.

-Akhila is also a writer and a poet.
-Her writing and poetry have been published in The Rumpus, Lunch Ticket, Ravishly, and Sky Island Journal.
-She loves coffee, travel, writing, and photography.
+I’m also a writer & occasional poet.
+My writing and poetry have been published in The Rumpus, Catapult, Lunch Ticket, Kitchen Work, Ravishly, and Sky Island Journal.
+I also love coffee, travel, and photography.